search ]

 To check if this file is the problem, use FTP to navigate to the root directory where WordPress is installed and rename the file to htaccess_old.
 If you don’t see the file in the folder, enable viewing hidden files (the method varies between FTP programs).

 Once you’ve renamed the file, go to Settings > Permalinks in the WordPress admin and click Save without making any changes.
+WordPress will generate a fresh .htaccess file automatically.

 Is Your Site Out of Memory?

-On shared servers, you might reach a point where there’s insufficient memory for your site (PHP Memory Limit).
 WooCommerce sites, forums, or even certain plugins can consume a lot of memory due to their complexity.
-In this case, you might receive an error message like:
+In this case, you might see an error message like:

 "Fatal Error: Allowed memory size of xxx bytes exhausted".